Jeff Lyman

-Jeffery Borden Lyman (born August 21, 1950) is a former American football linebacker who played for the St. Louis Cardinals and Buffalo Bills.
+Jeffery Borden Lyman (born August 21, 1950) is an American former professional football player who was a linebacker for the St. Louis Cardinals and Buffalo Bills of the National Football League (NFL).
+He played college football for the BYU Cougars.
 He also was a businessman who owned the factory "Jeff Lyman's Sofa Factory".

 Early life and education

 Jeff Lyman was born on August 21, 1950, in Salt Lake City, Utah.
 Lyman went to high school at Skyline (Uth).
-He went to college at BYU.
-Had had an interception returned for a touchdown in 1971.
+He went to college at Brigham Young University.
+Had had an interception return for a touchdown in 1971.

 Professional career

 1972 season

-Lyman was drafted in the 4th round (82nd overall) of the 1972 NFL Draft by the St. Louis Cardinals.
+Lyman was selected in the 4th round (82nd overall) of the 1972 NFL draft by the St. Louis Cardinals.
 He played in 2 games with them before being waived.
 He was then claimed by the Buffalo Bills and appeared in 1 game.

 1973 season

 In April 1973, Lyman was traded in a multi-player trade to the New England Patriots.
 He was released in training camp and signed with the Los Angeles Rams but did not make their roster.